openmod/openmod/docs/devdoc/concepts/databases.md

 For more detail on migrations, refer to [Microsoft's EF Core Documentation on migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/).

-Migrations allow EF Core to manage creating and modifying the database automatically.
+Migrations allow EF Core to manage the creation and modifications of the database automatically.
 An initial migration must be created to allow EF Core to create the database for us.

 Creating migrations is very simple: